Atqarana/AI-Voicebot-for-Kids/README.md

 - Built using Node.js and Websockets.
 - AI Voice Assistant makes use of Groq API(AI models), deepgram api(STT) and playHT/neets API (TTS)
 - The voice assistance that actually listens to you when you speak or interrupt the assistant.
-- Uses LLama 3 70b/8b or gemma 7b AI models.
+- Uses LLama 3 AI models.
 - Has memory of your past conversations.
 - You can stop the assistant by saying "Disconnect".